A-mIn3/WINspect/README.md

 This current version of the script supports the following features :

 - Checking for installed security products.
-- Enumerating World Exposed local filesystem shares.
+- Enumerating world-exposed local filesystem shares.
 - Enumerating domain users and groups with local group membership.
 - Enumerating registry autoruns.
 - Enumerating local services that are configurable by Authenticated Users group members.